F1rrel/RenewedVillageGrowth/readme.txt

 - "Stop growth after set amount of months": keep growing for the amount of months after limiter stops the growth

+Category settings:
+These settings change the cargo category values and can only be changed before the game start.
+- "category_X_min_pop": change the minimum population at which the demand for that category starts.
+The categories are sorted based on selected values.
+Choosing value 0 uses the economy's default value.

 Expert settings:
 These settings are for people who want finely tweak the script behaviour.
 Most people shouldn't change them and can just change